powertsai/GettingandCleaningData/README.md

   1. [codebook](mergedDataCodeBook.md) for merge data
 1. getTidyData convert the data to another tidy data set with the average of each variable for each activity and each subject
   1. [codebook](tidyDataCodeBook.md) for tidy data

-### function defined in loadLibrary.R
-1. loadLibrary: check if library installed then load the required library
-1. loadDevDataTable: install the data.table version 1.9.5 for using fread to read large data file

 ### Install libraries before running run_analysis.R
 ```